Best Online MBA in Accounting Programs

 Financial Manager

-These professionals oversee all financial aspects of their organizations.
+Financial managers oversee all financial aspects of their organizations.
 They are responsible for maintaining fiscal health, monitoring investment activities, and finding new growth areas.
-They may supervise employees and often prepare financial statements.
+They may also supervise employees and prepare financial statements.
 Some financial managers analyze market trends and create forecast models designed to increase profit.

 10th Percentile Median Annual Pay 90th Percentile